-Lack of desire or drive in a spouse may be a significant turn-off for many individuals.
+A lack of desire or drive in a spouse may be a significant turn-off for many individuals.
 That isn’t to say that it isn’t a deal breaker for certain people.
-But, according to Jeffery L. Miller, a relationship specialist, and dating advisor, it should be.
+But, according to Jeffrey L. Miller, a relationship specialist, and dating advisor, it should be.
 He explained, “Being a very determined and successful person and matching with someone who is satisfied may be damaging to any relationship.”

 16. Either you or someone else has a history of abuse.

 If you hear of someone being abused, whether it’s physical, mental, emotional, or sexual, it may seem like an easy remedy to “just go.”

 Unfortunately, Judy Ho, a psychologist, and author of “Stop Self Sabotage,” told Insider that it’s not as simple as it appears and that noticing its happening is much more difficult.
 “Physical or sexual assault are relationship deal-breakers that happen more frequently than one might believe,” Ho added.

 17. There is a persistent denial or refusal to get help for a substance misuse problem.

 It can be tempting to stay with someone who is struggling with addiction.
 While a partner’s support can help people overcome addiction, if it’s affecting you and they aren’t seeking assistance, it may be time to go, according to Ho.